-Excessive heat can build up from the exhaust system, in particular from the catalytic converter and from the Diesel particulate filter (DPF).
+Excessive heat can build up from the exhaust system, in particular from the catalytic converter.
 Ensure adequate heat shields are maintained.
 Maintain sufficient clearance to hot parts.

-Do not modify or remove heat protection 🔼 shields.
+Do not modify or remove heat protection shields.

 Do not remove labels provided with the 🔼 base vehicle.
 Ensure appropriate visibility.